Janfra/NetworkFYP/README.md

 # NetworkFYP
  Exploring creating a simple online multiplayer game using Unreal Engine 5.4.4 and Epic Online Services (EOS) with the EOS subsystem plugin.

+> [!NOTE]
+> Project DefaultEngine.ini configuration file will not be updated directly for security concerns, please instead refer to the DefaultEngine_GitSafeCopy.txt instead.

 > [!WARNING]
 > EOS credentials were removed from project.
 Place your own credentials for testing if you would like.